rfsilva1/covid19clustering/README.md

 # Unsupervised Machine Learning Techniques and Pandemics Spread: The Case of COVID-19 - Code and datasets
 ## Description
-This repository contains the code and datasets for the paper Unsupervised Machine Learning Techniques and Pandemics Spread: The Case of COVID-19, accepted at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
+This repository contains the code and datasets for the paper Unsupervised Machine Learning Techniques and Pandemics Spread: The Case of COVID-19, by Roberto F. Silva, Fernando Xavier, Antônio M. Saraiva, and Carlos E. Cugnasca.
+This paper was accepted at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
 Descriptions of the implementation and the dataset are contained in the paper (link: XXX, the link will be inserted once it is available).
 Currently, there is one Colab code per month (January, February, and March).

 The code was developed by Roberto Fray da Silva.